jekight/McLeadership/content/testimonies/testimony_ricky.md

 +++

 "I love the fact that McLeadership has an individualized learning program for myself and the rest of the students.
 McLeadership is an awesome environment for learning in a fun way.
-The students always have an enjoyable Summer experience. "
+The students always have an enjoyable Summer experience."

 -Ricky